WE TAKE A LOOK AT ALL THE DIFFERENCES BETWEEN OVERDRIVE, DISTORTION AND FUZZ TO HELP YOU FIGURE OUT WHICH PEDAL YOU NEED TO GET YOUR PERFECT SOUND

 This famous pedal provides everything from smooth distorted tones to all out heavy rock sounds at all levels.
 An articulate, versatile pedal that retains your dynamics, offers lush sustain and can help you achieve everything from thrash metal to grunge and everything in between.
 Even after 40 years in production, it's still found on pedal boards today.

 MXR M104 DISTORTION PLUS GUITAR EFFECTS PEDAL

-Simple, yet extremely effective, the MXR M104 Distortion Plus Guitar Effects Pedal is another fantastic option for fans of lush distortion effects.
-Made famous by the late and great Randy Rhodes, this pedal defined an era of guitar tones.
+Simple yet extremely effective, the MXR M104 Distortion Plus Guitar Effects Pedal is another fantastic option for fans of lush distortion effects.
+Made famous by the late and great Randy Rhoads, this pedal defined an era of guitar tones.
 Built to MXR's impeccable standards, the MXR Distortion + can go from smooth Rock distortion to crushing riffage in an instant thanks to the super easy-to-use layout.

 DESCRIBE DISTORTION AS A PERSON!

 Distortion is a little more selfish when it comes to the effect it has on an amplifier.
 It basically says to your amp "OK buddy, I hear what you're trying to do, but I think I can do a better job.
 When you ask me to get involved, it's just me.
 Cool?"
 The distortion pedal hears what you're saying and is going to do exactly what it's here to do -it will not deviate from the task at hand!